-Little Miss new room is in the center of the house.
-The doors leading into her bedroom are see-through and I wanted to obscure them a little bit.
+Little Miss’ new room is in the center of the house.
+The doors leading into her bedroom are see-through and I wanted to obscure them a little bit, so we decided to use frosted glass spray paint.
 We talked about replacing the doors, but we like the fact that light comes into the room, because otherwise the room is pretty dark.

 DISCLOSURE: This post may contain affiliate links.
 If you purchase items through my links I may earn a commission.
 You will not pay more when buying a product through my link and you do not have to use my links.
 I only recommend products & systems that I use and love myself, so I know you’ll be in good hands.
 You can find our full policy here.
 Thank you in advance for your support.